 If you find yourself less than satisfied at work despite your boss’ praises, the solution does not start with finding a new job; it starts from within.
 I guarantee if you were to brainstorm ways to become more creative, more resourceful, more engaging, and most importantly – more giving, you would start a personal and professional transformation.

 In conclusion, if you are less than satisfied at work, help yourself by redirecting your focus.
-Mentally perform in a way that comes from an attitude of serving, and investigate a powerful WHY that resonates with you.
+Mentally perform from an attitude of serving, and investigate a powerful WHY that resonates with you.
 It is a start towards permanent job satisfaction.

 What it Looks Like

 Let’s first understand what it means to be going through the motions at work.
 For one, you most likely wake up dreading the day ahead.
 Upon arrival, you choose to put forth a satisfactory effort over a spectacular effort.
-Boredom, daydreaming and job searching have become part of your daily ritual.
+Staring frantically at the clock as you desperately job search has become part of your daily ritual.

-When you are going through the motions at work, your effort is deliberately proportional to your salary – why do more?
+Second, when you are going through the motions at work, your effort is deliberately proportional to your salary and no more.
+The attitude you carry is, why should I do more if I don’t have to?
 If you perform your work in accordance with feeling unmotivated, resentful or worse, you are probably going through the motions.
 See Post #18.